Local woman on front lines of U.S. Navy Coronavirus fight

 Hospitalman Zoe Clarke is playing a critical role in the U.S. Navy’s efforts to maintain a healthy and ready fighting force in the face of the Coronavirus pandemic.

-As a hospital corpsman working in the Preventive Medicine Department at Navy Medical Readiness and Training Command Charleston, in Goose Creek, Clarke’s skills are vital to maintaining the health of the sailors in the Charleston area, and by extension, the readiness of the Navy’s operational ships and submarines.
+As a hospital corpsman working in the Preventive Medicine Department at Navy Medical Readiness and Training Command Charleston, in Goose Creek, Clarke’s skills are vital to maintaining the health of the sailors in the Charleston area, and by extension, the readiness of the Navy’s operational ships and submarines on which they serve.

-“The Coronavirus Disease 2019 (COVID-19) Pandemic brought an invisible enemy to our shores and changed the way we operate as a Navy,” said Adm.
-Mike Gilday, Chief of Naval Operations.

 As part of the Navy medicine team, Clarke protects service members and their families, many of whom deploy around the world supporting national interests here at home.